eliopato/pylluminator/docs/annotations.rst

 Annotations
 ===========

-Manifests and other annotation files are built from the `SeSAMe package <https://zwdzwd.github.io/InfiniumAnnotation>`_ and illumina (cf `illumina docs <https://support.illumina.com.cn/downloads/infinium-methylationepic-v2-0-product-files.html>`_)
+Manifests and other annotation files are built from the `SeSAMe package <https://zwdzwd.github.io/InfiniumAnnotation>`_ and illumina (cf `illumina docs <https://support.illumina.com.cn/downloads/infinium-methylationepic-v2-0-product-files.html>`_) for all genome versions and array type.
+An updated version of the manifest is also available for EPICv2/hg38, as defined by `<https://www.biorxiv.org/content/10.1101/2025.03.12.642895v2>`_

-They are stored and versioned in the `pylluminator-data GitHub repository <https://github.com/eliopato/pylluminator-data/raw/main/>`_
+All the files, restructured to be used with pylluminator, are stored and versioned in the `pylluminator-data GitHub repository <https://github.com/eliopato/pylluminator-data/raw/main/>`_

 Manifest (probe_infos)
 ----------------------